By Steven J. Hogan

 Acts 1, 2, 3 makes it clear that God never diminished or negated His promises to the Jews, that the church never replaced the Jews.
 But what did happen back in the first century is that God suspended His plans for the Jews.
 One reason He did this was so His plans for the church would be fulfilled during the last days.
 “A partial hardening has happened to Israel until the fullness of the Gentiles has come in, and so all Israel will be saved.”
 Romans 11:25-26

 In summary, Acts 1, 2, 3 tells us that the church age starts with the pouring out of the Spirit, and ends with the appearance of the signs and the wonders.
-Then Christ will come back and rapture the believers, and then the Day of the Lord will begin.
-After this just and punishing time is over, then Christ will rule over the earth for 1000 years, and there will be the restoration of all things, and the fulfillment of God’s promises to the Jews.
+Then Christ will come back and rapture the believers, and then the Day of the Lord, the wrath of God, will begin.
+After God’s justice is carried out, then Christ will rule over the earth for 1000 years, and there will be the restoration of all things, and the fulfillment of God’s promises to the Jews.
 As Christians, we will reign with Christ during His millennial kingdom.

 Whereas the book of Acts talked about the beginning of the church age, now we live at the end of the church age, and we know that Christ’s return is very soon.
 The apostles had their time to serve the Lord and now it is our time to serve the Lord.
 With love and zeal for God, might we fight the good fight and finish the course He has given us.
 And maybe you and I will see Christ “come in just the same way” as the apostles saw Him taken into heaven, and then, “We who are alive and remain will be caught up together with them in the clouds to meet the Lord in the air, and so shall we always be with Him.”
 1 Thessalonians 4:17.
 Amen!